 XENEON EDGE 14.5″ – Your Sim Dashboard

-This one’s clever.
-The XENEON EDGE is a 14.5″ touchscreen display at $249.
-Mount it below or beside your main monitors and run SimHub or any telemetry dashboard on it.
-Corsair even has an official guide on using it as a sim racing dashboard.
-It’s the kind of finishing touch that makes a sim rig feel complete – real-time tyre temps, fuel calculations, and lap timing without cluttering your main view.
+This one keeps getting more useful.
+The XENEON EDGE is a 14.5″ touchscreen display at $249 – mount it below or beside your main monitors and run SimHub or any telemetry dashboard on it.
+Corsair has an official guide on using it as a sim racing dashboard.
+But the bigger news is the August 2025 update: the EDGE now has Virtual Stream Deck functionality built in, with a specific Fanatec profile that puts cockpit controls, bias adjustment, and session management on the touchscreen.
+It’s the kind of integration that actually makes the Corsair/Fanatec/Elgato triangle make sense in practice.

 The Fanatec Connection

-In September 2024, Corsair acquired Fanatec – one of the biggest names in sim racing hardware and a group of people i’m honoured to call firends.
+In September 2024, Corsair acquired Fanatec – one of the biggest names in sim racing hardware and a group of people I’m honoured to call friends.
 This is the acquisition that turned Corsair from a PC company with a cockpit project into a full sim racing ecosystem provider.
 Fanatec continues to operate as its own brand, but the integration is already visible.
-At Gamescom, every Corsair cockpit demo station was running Fanatec equipment, and Fanatec equipment is gettin ga much needed development refresh after years of fincnaical woes killed their R7D and opened the door for Moza racing to get a foothold.
+At Gamescom, every Corsair cockpit demo station was running Fanatec equipment, and Fanatec equipment is getting a much needed development refresh after years of financial woes killed their R7D and opened the door for Moza racing to get a foothold.

 What this means practically: Corsair can now bundle deals across the entire stack.
 A VENGEANCE PC, XENEON monitors, Corsair cockpit, and Fanatec wheelbase/pedals/wheel – all from one parent company.
 Whether that translates to actual bundle pricing remains to be seen, but the potential is there.